roninkelt/rpgx_cgd/pages/rules/motives.md

 3. Ideals

 Ideals are principles, beliefs, oaths, codes of conduct or values the character holds dear.
-There should be some conflict between the demands of this type of belief and the other beliefs that the character holds, forcing the character to make hard choices.
+There should be some conflict in the demands of this type of belief.
+Perhaps between the tenets of the code and cultural demands or the other beliefs that the character holds, forcing the character to make hard choices.
+When defining the ideal it is best to be specific about what is entailed.

-4. Self Doubt or Fear
+4. Conscience

-Self doubt is a great Motive tool and point for character development.
+Conscience can be seen as self doubt, fear or innate sense of right and wrong.
+These can be great Motive tools and points for character development.
 It may have multiple layers of meaning - a Motive about what your character fears (correctly or incorrectly) and/or a Motive about what the character subconsciously acts on, but hasn't consciously acknowledged yet.

 5. Destiny

-The character may or may not be aware that they have some sort of destiny about them, something toward which their whole life is building.
+The character may or may not be aware that they have some sort of destiny about them, but the player always is.
+A Destiny can be unclear or obfuscated, perhaps a foretelling at birth or some sort of oracular pronouncement.
+Alternately it could be something that steers the character without conscious knowledge.
+A Destiny can be positive, negative or both in nature.

+Think of the Delphic oracle's pronouncement about Leonidas just before the battle of Thermopylae -  "O ye men who dwell in the streets of broad Lacedaemon!
+Either your glorious town shall be sacked by the children of Perseus, Or, in exchange, must all through the whole Laconian country Mourn for the loss of a king, descendant of great Heracles.
+He cannot be withstood by the courage of bulls nor of lions, Strive as they may; he is mighty as Jove; there is naught that will stay him, Till he have got for his prey your king, or your glorious city."
+This is one reason why he chose only those who had sired sons, he believed that they were doomed to die by the pronouncement of the Oracle.
+In addition, he believed better his own life than the loss of his city.

+The example above is a good one when composing a Destiny for a character, be specific and obscure with multiple possible outcomes loaded into the destiny.
+They should be designed to give the character hard choices to make.

+6. Oath

+a specific oath, vow, or binding promise the character has made to someone.
+A character's oath is often due to social obligation rather than any sort of legal obligation and for this reason a character that is not interested in honor or keeping his word should not use an oath as a motive.

+Some campaigns may emphasize the use of Oaths and their binding power, others may depend on the individual player for their power.
+In the case of the former, it may be appropriate to have an Oath Breaker aspect that will affect the character.

 ##Using Motives